Winston-Salem, North Carolina

-Winston-Salem is called the "Twin City" for its dual heritage, and "the Camel City" is a reference to the city's historic involvement in the tobacco industry related to locally based R. J. Reynolds' Camel cigarettes.
-Many natives of the city and North Carolina refer to the city as "Winston" in informal speech.
-Winston-Salem is also home to six colleges and institutions, most notably Wake Forest University, Winston-Salem State University, and the University of North Carolina School of the Arts, which ranks as one of the best arts schools in America.
-In 2021, the city ranked No. 46 out of 150 cities on the "Best Places to Live" list from U.S. News & World Report.
-In April 2021, a study from Lendingtree's Magnify Money blog ranked Winston-Salem the second-best tech market for women.
+Winston-Salem is called the "Twin City" for its dual heritage, and the "Camel City" as a reference to the city's historic involvement in the tobacco industry related to locally based R. J. Reynolds' Camel cigarettes.
+Many North Carolinians refer to the city as "Winston" in informal speech.
+Winston-Salem is also home to six colleges and institutions, most notably Wake Forest University, Winston-Salem State University, and the University of North Carolina School of the Arts.